albandri-alhareth/akked-main/README.md

 The prototype demonstrates privacy-enhancing concepts but should not be used to process real sensitive documents.

-Users should use only fictional or demonstration data when testing the application.
+Only fictional or demonstration data should be used when testing the application.

-The SHA-256 digest, QR code, redaction methods, and dynamic watermarks are included to demonstrate the intended architecture.
-They do not independently make the prototype suitable for production use.
+The SHA-256 digest, QR code, redaction methods, and dynamic watermarks demonstrate the intended technical architecture.
+These features do not independently make the prototype suitable for production use.

 ## Training Program

 This project was completed as part of the **Generative Programming (البرمجة التوليدية)** training program.

+## SDAIA Academy

 SDAIA Academy GitHub account: